Navak94/RaspbianPLCcontrol/README.md

 I did not create any of the imports used but This is simply demo code that works triggering PLC's VIA modbus

-May have to adjust the width and height of buttons depending on what screen you're using.

-In order for this to work you need the addresses of where the "relays" are which is usually given in your PLC manual.

-in my case with the Automation Direct DL-06  C relay spots are depicted in octals.

 Example
 C0 is the lowest adress available on the PLC